 Chemistry of the earth, hydrocarbons, polymers in relation to the environment and conventional and alternative sources of energy are presented.
 Air and water pollution, agricultural chemicals and biological control of pests, food additives and household chemicals are also introduced.
-The uses and abuses of psychotropic drugs, and chemotherapy are described also.
-Prerequisite: CHE 132 and CHE 332.
+The uses and abuses of psychotropic drugs, and chemotherapy are also described.
+Prerequisite: CHE 132.

-CHE 310 ENVIRONMENTAL CHEMISTRY LAB
+ENVIRONMENTAL CHEMISTRY LAB CHE 310

-This course will expose the students to different environmental problems such as air, water, and soil pollutions.
+This course will expose students to different environmental problems such as air, water, and soil pollutions.
 The students will perform several laboratory experiments such as water analysis, cigarette smoke analysis, household chemicals, etc. Co-requisite: CHE 330.